 People who negate the personal responsibility and accountability of abusive personalities due to a mental health diagnosis are enable-ist.
 Coddling and making excuses for abusers isn’t the answer.
 These types of individuals spend their lives doing their best to evade the natural consequences of their destructive and amoral behavior.
 If you assist them in doing so you’re aiding and abetting their abuse of you and others.

 Second, if reading my material is exhausting for Jordan, he can always navigate away from the page just like most well-adjusted grown-ups do when we find content irrelevant or tedious.
 Click.
 Third, isn’t claiming that BPD/NPD individuals are incapable of controlling their behavior its own form of ableism?
 It’s also just plain wrong.
-A good number of personality disordered individuals are quite able to control their behavior — particularly if it serves their agenda or they fear a consequence for not behaving themselves.
+A good number of personality disordered individuals are quite able to control their behavior — particularly if it they’re engaging in image management or they fear a consequence for not behaving themselves.
 If they truly can’t control themselves they should be in a hospital until they can demonstrate otherwise.

 More thoughts on Jordan’s email to follow my response:

 There is no excuse for abuse — diagnosis or no diagnosis.
-It is not for me to say if individuals with these characterological issues “deserve” love.
-Seems to me that abusing and lying to people you claim to love is a good way to lose their love and rightly so.
+It is not for me to say if individuals with these characterological issues deserve love.
+It seems to me that abusing and lying to people you claim to love is a good way to lose their love and rightly so.

 It’s not love in the traditional sense, and lacks many very important components that make a relationship “easy.”
 Ding!
 Ding!
 Ding!
 Da-ding-ding!
 I can only wonder why Jordan feels the need or desire to take this woman on.
 Some combination of parental issues from childhood and social programming seem most likely, as well as youth and naivete.
 You can’t have a fully functioning, reciprocal relationship with someone who lacks “the very important components” that make a relationship possible.
 Some issues in life really are this binary.

 She does love me too, in some way.
 I’m pretty certain of this.
-This passage caused me to wonder if Roy Horn of Siegfried & Roy once had the same belief about the tiger who mauled him.
+This passage caused me to wonder if Roy Horn of Siegfried & Roy once had the same belief about the tiger who nearly mauled him to death and permanently disfigured him.

 P.S.
 Jordan never replied to my email.